How to braise pork chops and create tender meat smothered in a delicious gravy with onions.

 *The figs melt into the braising liquid and infuse it with their concentrated sweetness.
 If you don't have any handy add the brown sugar instead.

 **You can substitute with cider, but in that case substitute the figs with a sliced apple.
 Do not add any sugar when using cider.
+You could also use beef stock and mushrooms as a substitute combo.

 ***Brining the pork chops ensures that the meat remains moist during the cooking process and is more tender.